Mreg38/CIT114_Fall2021/Week 08 notes.md

 Microsoft created the Windows operating system in the mid-1980s.
 There have been many different versions of Windows, but the most recent ones are Windows 10 (released in 2015), Windows 8 (2012), Windows 7 (2009), and Windows Vista (2007).
 Windows comes pre-loaded on most new PCs, which helps to make it the most popular operating system in the world.

 Linux (pronounced LINN-ux) is a family of open-source operating systems, which means they can be modified and distributed by anyone around the world.
 This is different from proprietary software like Windows, which can only be modified by the company that owns it.
-The advantages of Linux are that it is free, and there are many different distributions—or versions—you can choose from.
+The advantages of Linux are that it is free, and there are many different distributions (or versions) you can choose from.

 #### AWS Compute Services